John Fairfield: Start of career

 Fairfield practiced Saco and Biddeford in partnership with George Thacher, and specialized in courtroom pleadings and trials.
 Fairfield was appointed a trustee of Thornton Academy in 1826 and served as president of the board from 1845 to 1847.
 He was appointed Reporter of Decisions for the Maine Supreme Judicial Court in 1832, and authored Supreme Court Reports, published in Augusta between 1835 and 1837.
 In 1845, Bowdoin College awarded Fairfield the honorary degree of Master of Arts.

 Congressman

 In 1834 he was elected to the United States House of Representatives as a Democrat.
 He was reelected in 1836, and served from March 4, 1835, to December 24, 1838, when he resigned to begin his first term as governor.
-During his time in the House, Fairfield became nationally known when he spoke in the House to demand an investigation into the duel between Congressmen Jonathan Cilley and William J. Graves, which resulted in Cilley's death.
+During his time in the House, Fairfield became nationally known when he spoke in the House to demand an investigation into the duel between Rpresentatives Jonathan Cilley and William J. Graves, which resulted in Cilley's death.
 In insisting on an investigation, Fairfield broke with the custom of the time, largely favored by pro-slavery Southern members, of not referring to private "affairs of honor" on the House floor.
 Fairfield's efforts resulted in passage of a law making it illegal to issue a dueling challenge within the city limits of Washington, D.C., even if the duel was planned for a site outside the city.